Last Updated on June 15, 2025 by Maged kamel

 For the estimation of Ixg at the Cg.
 We will subtract the product of the area*Y^2bar.
 We have the area=1/2bh, while ybar^2=(2/3b)^2.
 We will get Ixg=bh^3/36, from which we can get K^2g=h^2/18, as shown in the next slide.

-For an external resource, the definition of the moment of inertia with solved problems, the 2nd moment of inertia.
+For an external resource, Engineering core courses, the moment of inertia.